 Best things to do in Dallas

 Why go?
-Treat yourself to some fine dining with the “Father of Southwestern Cuisine.”
-The larger-than-life chef specializes in hearty traditional food with a twist, so loosen your belt and prepare for a serious treat.
+Forget fast food and mediocre delis.
+Instead, treat yourself to some fine dining with the “Father of Southwestern Cuisine.”
+The larger-than-life chef specializes in hearty traditional food with a twist, so expect unusual (but delicious) flavor pairings.
 Highlights include maple-black peppercorn buffalo tenderloin, wood-grilled antelope sirloin and chicken-fried Maine lobster.
+Loosen your belt and prepare for a serious treat.

 What is it?
-Just eight minute’s drive south of downtown, the 302-acre park sits within the Great Trinity Forest, part of Davy Crockett’s legacy to the Big D.
+A short eight-minute drive south of downtown, the 302-acre park sits within the Great Trinity Forest, part of Davy Crockett’s legacy to the Big D. With riding lessons, trail rides and hippotherapy, the Texas Horse Park is a tribute Texas's equestrian history.

 What is it?
-In addition to plenty of pick-up trucks, Dallas is also home to an historic trolley, which trundles up and down lively McKinney Avenue in uptown.
+In addition to plenty of pick-up trucks, Dallas is also home to a historic trolley, which trundles up and down lively McKinney Avenue in uptown.
+Founded in 1983, it usually operates 365 days a year and is free of charge (except charters).

 Why go?
 Hop on and off this free service for a quirky bar and food crawl featuring some of the best pubs in town.
 Highlights include The Standard Pour, known for barrel-aged cocktails, and The Trophy Room, with its famous mechanical bull sitting malevolently in the middle of the bar.